Oncoshot/Profiles-Import-Tool/README.md

 1. Create an empty folder `logs` in root
 2. Run npm install to install packages **(JavaScript implementatino only)**
 3. Install the dotenv package using `pip install python-dotenv` **(Python implementation only)**
-4. In the config folder, create an `config.env` file with the following fields.
+4. In the root folder, create an `config.env` file with the following fields.
 These fields should be filled with the auth info provided by OS based on your organisation.
     * AUTH0_CLIENT_ID= // Client ID provided
     * AUTH0_DOMAIN= // Domain to be authenticated, should be api.oncoshot.com
     * AUTH0_CLIENT_SECRET= // Secret Key provided to you
     * AUTH0_URL = // Location to authenticate, typically https://auth.oncoshot.com/oauth/token
     * ONCOSHOT_ORGANISATION= // Your organisation name on Oncoshot
     * API_HOSTNAME= // Host name of the API, typically api.oncoshot.com
-    * SALT= // A secret string associated with your organization, used in the de-identification of patient IDs
+    * SALT= // A secret string associated with your organization, used in the de-identification of patient IDs.
+This salt is case-sensitive.
 WARNING: Do not share the auth.env file or secret key in a public forum or commit it to a public git repo

 To run the tool in JavaScript,